 Since completing her PhD on Joseph Conrad and Virginia Woolf in 1996, Tory's research in modernism has focused on women writers including Nancy Cunard, Hope Mirrlees and Jean Rhys.
 She held the first conference on Nancy Cunard at Anglia Ruskin in 2001 and co-organised the first on Jean Rhys in 2010.

 More recently, Tory has written on contemporary writers, especially those who’ve engaged with modernism such as Ali Smith and Colm Tóibín.
 In 2013, she received a small grant from the British Academy to begin a project on The Future of Feminist Narratology, on which she organised a symposium.
-She is currently editing a special edition of Textual Practice on Queer and Feminist Theories of Narrative with an introduction: "Futures for Feminist and Queer Narratology" and an essay "Invisibility and Power in the Digital Age: Issues for Feminist and Queer Narratology".
+She has recently edited a special edition of Textual Practice on Queer and Feminist Theories of Narrative with an introduction: "Futures for Feminist and Queer Narratology" and an essay "Invisibility and Power in the Digital Age: Issues for Feminist and Queer Narratology".
 She is a member of the New Routes, Old Roots research group.
 Her upcoming projects include a book on 21st-Century Love Stories, including a chapter on The End of Love in Popular Women’s Fiction, and an article on Migration and Food in Bedsits and Boarding House Writings.

 Tory's interest in student writing and academic literacies has run parallel with and is informed by her research into literature.
 She was a co-director of the HEFCE-funded Speak-Write Project at Anglia Ruskin University, and in 2008 wrote Studying English Literature: A Practical Guide.
 This book is used in North America, Asia and across the UK as a set text for first-year undergraduate literature students.
 She is a Senior Fellow of the HEA, and has recently supervised 2 creative writing PhDs to completion and supervises current projects on modernist poetry, Edna O’Brien, and narrative theory.